-- 1.1 "Employer" means the University of Detroit Mercy, a Michigan non-profit corporation. - 1.2 "Union" or "UDMPU" means the University of Detroit Mercy Professors' Union, which is an MEA/NEA affiliated organization. - 1.3 "Employee" means an individual covered by Article 2.1. - 1.4 "Faculty Member" means an employee who is a full-time professional member of the faculty of the Employer assigned to the College of Business Administration, Engineering & Science, Health Professions, Liberal Arts & Education, or the School of Architecture. - 1.5 "Librarian" means an employee who is a full-time librarian assigned to the McNichols or Dental libraries, the Instructional Design Studio, or to any library facility reporting to the Dean of Libraries and Instructional Technology. - 1.6 "Clinical-Track Faculty" means an employee who is a full time professional member of the faculty designated as a clinical-track Faculty of the Employer and who is assigned to the College of Health Professions and who is not eligible for
+- 1.1 "Employer" means the University of Detroit Mercy, a Michigan non-profit corporation. - 1.2 "Union" or "UDMPU" means the University of Detroit Mercy Professors' Union, which is an MEA/NEA affiliated organization. - 1.3 "Employee" means an individual covered by Article 2.1.

-- tenure as defined in Article 5.9. - 1.7 "Academic Unit" as used in Article 5.9 refers to the colleges, schools and libraries encompassing employees who are members of the bargaining unit. - 1.8 "Bargaining Unit" means the employees collectively covered by Article 2.1. - 1.9 "Unit" means schools, colleges or libraries that have no academic departments. - 1.10 Pronouns.
-The masculine, feminine and neuter gender of pronouns are used interchangeably. - 1.11 "Part-Time Faculty Member" means a person, including administrative employees, teaching no more than two sections, or six (6) hours, whichever is less, in any given trimester. - 1.12 "Part-time Librarian" means a person whose exclusive obligations involve providing professional library services for no more than thirty (30) hours per week. - 1.13 "Lecturers" and "Clinical Instructors" shall be bargaining unit members and subject to the terms of Article III of the Collective Bargaining Agreement except as provided in Article V.
+- "Faculty Member" means an employee who is a full-time professional member of the faculty of the Employer assigned to the College of Business Administration, Engineering & Science, Health Professions, Liberal Arts & Education, or the School of Architecture and Community Development. - "Library Faculty" means an employee who is a full-time professional member of the faculty of the Employer assigned to the McNichols Campus or Dental libraries, or to any library facility reporting to the Dean of Libraries and Instructional Technology. - "Clinical-Track Faculty" means an employee who is a full-time professional member of the faculty designated as a Clinical-Track Faculty of the Employer and who is assigned to the College of Health Professions and who is not eligible for tenure as defined in Article 5.9. - 1.7 "Lecturer" means an employee who is a full-time non-tenure-track member of the faculty of the Employer assigned to the College of Business Administration, Engineering & Science, Health Professions, Liberal Arts & Education, or the School of Architecture and Community Development.
+For purposes of this contract, unless otherwise stated, the term Lecturer is inclusive of: Lecturer I/Professor of Practice I, Lecturer II/Professor of Practice II, Senior Lecturer/Senior Professor of Practice.
+Religious in Residence shall be considered Lecturers. - 1.8 "Academic Unit" as used in Article 5.9 refers to the colleges, schools and libraries encompassing employees who are members of the bargaining unit. - 1.9 "Bargaining Unit" means the employees collectively covered by Article 2.1. - 1.10 "Unit" means schools, colleges or libraries that have no academic departments. - 1.11 Pronouns.
+The masculine, feminine and neuter gender of pronouns are used interchangeably. - 1.12 "Part-Time Faculty Member" means a person, including administrative employees, teaching no more than two (2) sections or six (6) hours in any given term. - 1.13 "Lecturers" and "Clinical Instructors" shall be bargaining unit members and subject to the terms of Article III of the Collective Bargaining Agreement except as provided in Article V.